Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 General Groves decides to delay shipping the second plutonium core and contacts Robert Bacher just after he had signed receipt for shipping the core to Tinian Island.
 The core is retrieved from the car before it leaves Los Alamos, NM.

-General Carl Spaaz orders a halt of area firebombing, but other attacks continue.
+General Carl Spaatz orders a halt of area firebombing, but other attacks continue.

 Hirohito decides to accept the Byrnes Note and unconditional surrender.
 He informs the Imperial family of his decision.